Habits vs Goals vs New Year’s Resolutions for 2022

 This morning I went out for my morning walk and I was shocked by how many people were also out walking.
 Usually, I don’t see very many people on the sidewalks and trails that I walk.
 Then I remembered that it was January in sunny Florida.
 All the people that had set a New Year’s Resolution to get fit this year were out in full force.

 As I walked, I contemplated the difference between habits vs. goals vs new year’s resolutions.
 Most of us set New Year’s Resolutions that we do not keep.
 The only time I recall being able to keep my resolutions was the year in college when I stated that my New Year’s Resolutions were to drink more champagne, eat more chocolate, and take more bubble baths.
 I was pretty successful with keeping those three resolutions.
 Yes, they brought me short term happiness but what kind of habits was I creating with my New Year’s Resolutions?

 Why do most of us fail at New Year’s Resolutions?

+Habits vs Goals aren’t really a competition.
+Creating better habits are an excellent way to achieve your goals.
 How many times have you set goals, only to eventually give up on them?
 Maybe you set a goal to lose 20 pounds this year.
 But by the middle of the year, you’ve given up completely.
 If this sounds familiar, it might be because you are trying to achieve your goals in the wrong way.
 Following through with your goals means you need to know the right way to achieve them.
 In other words, you need a goal setting success plan.